-A Lost Album From John Coltrane Is Found, With Thanks To A French-Canadian Director
+A Lost Album From John Coltrane Is Found, Thanks To A French-Canadian Director

 "There is never any end," John Coltrane said sometime in the mid-1960s, at the height of his powers.
 "There are always new sounds to imagine; new feelings to get at."
 Coltrane, one of jazz's most revered saxophonists, was speaking to Nat Hentoff about an eternal quest — a compulsion to reach toward the next horizon, and the next.